adfras/LitSearchTemplate/README.md

 - Add `--require TERM` flags to force keywords into the title/abstract filter.
 When omitted, the script injects "virtual reality" if the topic contains it.
 - Use `--require-near TERM_A TERM_B` to keep only records where the two terms appear within `--near-window` characters (default 120) of one another in the title/abstract.
 Repeat the flag for multiple pairs.
 - Required keywords automatically seed focused OpenAlex queries (AND pairs and grouped clauses), so you don’t need to hand-write matching `--extra-query` strings for core concepts.
 - Supply `--providers openalex crossref semantic_scholar serper_scholar core arxiv doaj` (default) or a custom subset to control which free indexes contribute results.
-When relying on Google Scholar only, combine `--providers serper_scholar` with extra queries to keep `query.max_results` fed while pagination walks additional pages.
+When relying on Google Scholar only, combine `--providers serper_scholar` with extra queries to keep `query.max_results` fed while pagination walks additional pages; including `arxiv` or `openalex` unlocks their open-access hints so the downloader can grab PDFs without scraping.

 2. **Set bounds**
    - `--year-min`, `--year-max`, `--min-citations`, and `--top-n` mirror the JSON fields.
 CLI arguments win without permanently rewriting your custom plan.